woosal1337/Generate-Dataset/README.md

+# About
+> As you know, it really requires a lot of data, especially, accurate data in order to also achieve a successful model at the end of the training process.
+Considering sometimes data, which is completely custom and really hard to find high quality ones on the internet, this script is going to increase your current data size by a few times with different methods of image manipulation to give you a much more accurate and stable model at the end.

 # Data Generator / Extender
 >Based on your current available data, this simple script will go over, and extend your current dataset by using image manipulation methods as following:
 >* Blurred